evil1/powr-task-1/README.md

 under `config/initializers` and will put `client_id` and `secret` there.
 I will also include `public_repo` scope in order to have an access to user's public repos and implement the bonus task
 8. Created an `index_helper.rb` under `app/helpers` to put there all the miscellaneous functions
 9. Created a `login` action which will redirect user to GitHub's login page and add it to `routes.rb`
+10. Created a `callback` action in `index` controller.
+Mapped it to `/oauth` url `routes.rb` which is a callback url for GitHub OAuth app
+11. Created a `github_access_token` helper in `index` helper.
+Function utilize `net/http`, performs a POST request to `https://github.com/login/oauth/access_token` in order to receive the `access_token` from OAuth API
+12. Created `get_user_details` method in `index` helper which retrieves user's details